Skip to content

 Block Device Selection

-# Use only nvme0n1 and nvme1n1 (separated by ".." due to Kubernetes label value restrictions)
+# Use only these two drives, by serial (separated by ".." due to Kubernetes label value restrictions)

 Verification Checklist